Introduction to Raag:

 Wakht: This just means time in Urdu.
-Some of our Hindi/Sanskrit speaking brethren also call it “Prahar”.
-Fancy words to limit when the particular Raag should be executed.
+Some of our Hindi/Sanskrit-speaking brethren also call it “Prahar”.
+It merely signifies when a particular Raag should be executed or the time when it will make the most emotional impact on the list.
 It can be an early morning Raag, afternoon Raag, or even midnight Raag.
 Each Raag can have a different Wakht.

 - 5 Sur =